Debra had the experience of going through a painful divorce, but she is now happily remarried.

-Divorce is tough on everyone and your friends are no exception, especially if they were unaware of your issues and your divorce seemingly came out of nowhere.
+Divorce is tough on everyone, and your friends are no exception, especially if they were unaware of your issues, and your divorce seemingly came out of nowhere.
 It's common for close friendships to either dissolve or to choose sides during or after a divorce.
-It’s natural to think close friendships are built to last a lifetime and friends will stay loyal regardless of your situation, but nothing brings out the true colors of those bonds better than a divorce.
+It's natural to think close friendships will last a lifetime, and friends will stay loyal regardless of your situation.
+But, nothing brings out the true colors of those bonds better than a divorce.

 What Should You Do About Dissolving Friendships?

 There are several ways you can address the friendship custody battle.

 - Give them space to grieve the separation without interference.
 Your divorce can make people feel awkward or without the right words.
-They may also assume you prefer privacy during this difficult transition.
+They may also assume you prefer privacy during this challenging transition.
 Always give the benefit of the doubt and don't take their silence personally.

 - Realize you are not responsible for their emotions, feelings, or actions about their interpretation of the circumstances surrounding your divorce.

 - As much as it hurts, you may have to let them go or give them space if that is what they are choosing.

-- Understand people will react to your situation based on their own conditioning, personal/religious beliefs, or experiences.
+- Understand people will react to your situation based on their conditioning, personal/religious beliefs, or experiences.